Laboratory Technician

 View all jobs

-CK Group are recruiting for a temporary Laboratory Technician, on behalf of a leading multinational producer of household plastic products, on a fixed term contract basis of 3 months.
+CK Group are recruiting for a temporary Laboratory Technician, on behalf of a leading multinational producer of household plastic products, on a minimum contract of 3 months, with possibility to go permanent.

 This is a full time position, 35.5 hours per week.
 Monday to Thursday: 9am - 5pm, Friday: 9am - 3pm, based at their site in Cramlington.